Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Additional Results

-Table \ref{tab:Significant-Loadings-Chen-Zimmermann} in the Online Appendix presents the fraction of zoo factors in \citet{ChenZimmermann2021} with loading significantly different from zero at the 5\% confidence level on each of the FF5M factors and the selected higher-order factors selected from the forward selection FMB procedure.
+Table \ref{tab:Significant-Loadings-Chen-Zimmermann} in the Online Appendix presents the fraction of zoo factors in \citet{ChenZimmermann2021} with loading significantly different from zero at the 5\% confidence level on each of the FF5M factors and the higher-order factors selected by the forward selection FMB procedure.
 Column (1) shows the fraction of significance for the factors in FF5M model only and Column (2) reports the fraction of significance for the factors in the full higher-order factor model.
-Column (1) shows that the fractions of significance range from 42.8\% for CMA to 57.2\% for SMB and RMW for the 6 factors in FF6M.
-Column (2) shows that the fractions of significance remain stable for the 6 factors in FF6M, when we further include the selected higher-order factors.
+Column (1) shows that the fractions of significance range from 42.8\% for CMA to 57.2\% for SMB and RMW for the 6 factors in FF5M.
+Column (2) shows that the fractions of significance remain stable for the 6 factors in FF5M, when we further include the selected higher-order factors.
 The fractions of significance for the higher-order factors range from 20.8\% for Mkt-RF2{*}RMW to 47.8\% for SMB2{*}Mom.
-These results are consistent with the findings we obtain using the zoo factors in \citet{jensen2023there}, further highlighting that it is not the case a specific higher-order factor fully subsumes the zoo factors.
+These results are consistent with the findings we obtain using the zoo factors in \citet{jensen2023there}, further highlighting that it is not the case that a specific higher-order factor accounts for all the results.